aleksandar-babic/ChatExpress/README.md

 # Chat Express
-Chat Express is full stack java script chat app.
+Chat Express is full stack javascript chat app.
 It uses SocketIO to make chat realtime.

 # DEMO
 You can check out demo of app on [This link](https://chatexpress-io.herokuapp.com)